 This fava beans recipe is a lighter version that's blending the best of 3 worlds - Egypt, America, and Lebanon.
 I've added mashed garlic to represent my Lebanese side, ground cumin for my Egyptian ties, and whole-wheat toast for the American part.

-How Do You Make "Ful Toast" (Fava Beans Toast Recipe)?
+How To Make "Ful Toast"

 - Prepare the foul.
 Boil a can of ful beans on the stovetop with some water for about 5 minutes.
 Drain the ful beans and return to the pot.
 Mash some fresh garlic with salt.
 Squeeze the lemon.
 Add the garlic, lemon, cumin, and olive oil to the foul beans.